 More importantly, which belt is perfect for you?

-We’ll be comparing the powerlifting belt and the weight lifting belt in this article.
+We’ll be comparing the powerlifting belt vs weightlifting belt in this article.
 I will go over the key factors for each type of belt and how they differ.
 Further, I’ll give you a breakdown of what you should get depending on how you’re planning to use your belt.

 We talk about the width of a lifting belt over and over again on this site.
 It’s a hotly contended topic when it comes to the lifting community.
 Why, you ask?

-Most powerlifting belts are either 10 mm or 13 mm.
+Most powerlifting belts are either 10 mm or 13 mm thick.
 The 10 mm variant is the most popular among powerlifting athletes.
 At 10 mm, the thickness provides enough rigidity to brace against without hindering performance.
 Any powerlifting belt at 13 mm will be overly stiff for most fitness athletes.

-Lever buckle systems are popular among powerlifter due to their quality and feel.
+Lever buckle systems are popular among powerlifters due to their quality and feel.
 These belts are easy to take off and put on.
 However, they can be hard to adjust for waist size.